paper-trail-gem/paper_trail/README.md

 >> current_version_number = version.index    # 0-based
 ```

-Finally, if you got an item by reifying one of its versions, you can navigate back to the version it came from:
+If you got an item by reifying one of its versions, you can navigate back to the version it came from:

 ```ruby
 >> latest_version = Widget.find(42).versions.last